Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 !!! failure "Deprecated"
     this term is deprecated and replaced with [manifest](#election-manifest)

-The subset of the [election description](#election-description----see-election-manifest) required by ElectionGuard and combined with the [joint public key](#joint-key) to create the [extended base hash](#extended-base-hash-overlineq) used at the instantiation of the [encrypted ballot](#encrypting-a-ballot) [ballot chain](#ballot-chain) ballots are correctly associated with an election.
+The subset of the [election description](#election-description----see-election-manifest) required by ElectionGuard and combined with the [joint public key](#joint-key) to create the [extended base hash](#extended-base-hash-overlineq) used during instantiation of the [encrypted ballot](#encrypting-a-ballot).
+[Ballot chain](#ballot-chain) ballots are correctly associated with an election.
 This component mutates the state of the Election Description.

 ### joint public key